Frequently Asked Questions

 The most effective way to keep critters from eating your plants for breakfast is to spray the area with a repellent spray.
 This liquid will remain effective for up to 2 weeks, even through rainstorms.
 Dried blood can also be sprinkled in the area to ward off pests.

 Are there any deer resistant bulbs available?

 Yes!
 While no plant is "deer proof" (if they're hungry enough, they'll eat just about anything!), there are definitely some bulbs which deer tend to avoid.
-These include the following: allium, anemone, daffodils, fritillaria, and hyacinth.
+These include the following: allium, anemone, daffodils, fritillaria, and hyacinths.

 What is the difference between a bulb, corm, rhizome, tuber, and root start?

 All of these terms refer to the "storage organ" of a particular plant.
 This part of the plant grows below the ground and stores all of the food and nutrients the bulb needs to produce growth.
-Learn more about them here.
+Learn more about them by clicking here.

 Why aren’t tulips, daffodils, and other bulbs available for spring planting?